A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 2. Selling your stake to a partner or investor

-Individuals can exit by selling to another partner or investor, if they are not the sole owner.
+Individuals can exit a business by selling to a partner or investor who has involvement in or an understanding of the company.
 This allows the business to run as usual, with minimal disruption to customers or suppliers.
 The ‘friendly buyer’ refers to someone who is known and trusted, often an existing partner or investor.

 Advantages of a ‘friendly buyer’